skyfe79/Awesome/README.md

 - [qwen-code](https://github.com/QwenLM/qwen-code) - An open-source AI agent that lives in your terminal.
 - [claude-code-router](https://github.com/musistudio/claude-code-router) - Use Claude Code as the foundation for coding infrastructure, allowing you to decide how to interact with the model while enjoying updates from Anthropic.
 - [short-video-maker](https://github.com/gyoridavid/short-video-maker) - Creates short videos for TikTok, Instagram Reels, and YouTube Shorts using the Model Context Protocol (MCP) and a REST API.
-- [sim](https://github.com/simstudioai/sim) - Open-source platform to build and deploy AI agent workflows.
+- [sim](https://github.com/simstudioai/sim) - Build, deploy, and orchestrate AI agents.
+Sim is the central intelligence layer for your AI workforce.
 - [n8n-mcp](https://github.com/czlonkowski/n8n-mcp) - A MCP for Claude Desktop / Claude Code / Windsurf / Cursor to build n8n workflows for you
 - [stagewise](https://github.com/stagewise-io/stagewise) - The browser for web developers 🧑‍💻  Build your app right inside the browser while fully owning the codebase, take inspiration from the web and debug with AI
 - [opcode](https://github.com/winfunc/opcode) - A powerful GUI app and Toolkit for Claude Code - Create custom agents, manage interactive Claude Code sessions, run secure background agents, and more.